kmacedovarela/dmn-workshop/intermediate-lab-authoring.md

-# Vacation Days - Authoring Decisions
+# 4. Vacation Days - Authoring Decisions

-Now, let's create our decision model.
+Let's work on the decision model.

-## Input Nodes
+## 4.1.
+Input Nodes

 The problem statement describes a number of different inputs to our decision: